Powerlearnproject/se-assignment-day-2-git-and-github-krymoevanag/README.md

 Rollback: If necessary, commits can be easily reverted to undo changes.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git allows developers to create independent "branches" of their codebase.
+Each branch is essentially a separate line of development, enabling you to work on different features, bug fixes, or experiments simultaneously without affecting the main code (usually the main or master branch).

+HEAD: This is a reference to the current branch or commit you are working on.
+Commit: A snapshot of changes made to the codebase.
+Each commit has a unique identifier (SHA hash).
+Creating and Using Branches

+To create a new branch, use:
+bash
+Copy code
+git branch feature-branch
+This creates a new branch named feature-branch based on the current branch.
+Switching to a Branch:

+To switch (or "checkout") to a branch, use: bash
+Copy code
+git checkout feature-branch
+You can also create and switch to a new branch in one command: bash
+Copy code
+git checkout -b feature-branch
+Making Changes and Committing:

+When you make changes to files on a branch, those changes are isolated from other branches.
+You can commit changes using:
+bash
+Copy code
+git add .
+git commit -m "Implemented new feature"
+Merging Branches:

+Once your work on the feature-branch is complete, you can merge it back into the main branch.
+First, switch to the branch you want to merge into: bash
+Copy code
+git checkout main
+Then, merge the feature branch: bash
+Copy code
+git merge feature-branch
+Deleting a Branch:

+After merging, you can delete the feature branch: bash
+Copy code
+git branch -d feature-branch
+Create a branch for your feature or bug fix: git checkout -b feature-branch Make changes and commit them: git add . and git commit -m "Your message" Push the branch to GitHub: git push origin feature-branch Create a pull request on GitHub for code review.
+Merge the branch after approval: git merge feature-branch Delete the branch: git branch -d feature-branch
+Sync the main branch with the latest changes: git pull origin main
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?